tomzjwang/Post-Pandemic_Aviation_Trends/README.md

 **Insights & Findings**:
 1. Initial Decline: The data indicates a dramatic drop in flight volumes starting in February 2020.
 This aligns with the onset of the COVID-19 pandemic and subsequent travel restrictions.
-2. Gradual Recovery: From mid-2020, there is a noticeable uptick in flights, reflecting gradual easing of lockdowns and an increase in seasonal travel.
+2. Gradual Recovery: From mid 2020, there is a noticeable uptick in flights, reflecting the gradual easing of lockdowns and an increase in seasonal travel, with some countries reopening their borders.
-3. Stabilization Phase: Flight volumes stabilized around 500,000 monthly flights for a period, showing a steady but cautious recovery.
+3. Decline Phase: During late 2020, many countries began reintroducing tighter restrictions due to new variants and rising case numbers.
-4. Significant Increase in 2022: By May 2022, the data reveals a marked increase, with flights nearing 1 million per month.
-This suggests a significant rebound in travel demand.
+4. Significant Increases: Starting from May 2021, flight numbers began to rise significantly as vaccinations became more widespread and countries gradually reopened their borders.
-5. Approaching Pre-Pandemic Levels: Early 2022 shows a strong upward trend, with monthly flight numbers approaching 1.5 million.
+5. Approaching Pre-Pandemic Levels: From July 2021 onwards, there was a strong upward trend, with monthly flights reaching 1 million and ultimately breaking 1.25 million by May 2022.
 This indicates that the industry is nearing full recovery, driven by pent-up demand and eased restrictions.

 ![% Flight rate](https://github.com/user-attachments/assets/7db57447-abe8-43b9-9d01-9b68aa4b009e)